Shoya90/plotter/README.md

 # Vertical Plotter
-vertical plotter with Arduino Yun
+vertical plotter with Arduino Yun for my course